-If a tow truck is not available in an emergency, your vehicle may be temporarily towed using a cable or chain secured to the emergency towing eyelets.
-This should only be attempted on hard surfaced roads for short distances at low speeds.
+If a tow truck is not available in an emergency, your vehicle may be temporarily towed using cables or chains secured to the emergency towing hooks.
+This should only be attempted on hard surfaced roads for at most 50 miles (80 km) at 18 mph (30km/h).